cu-numcomp/spring23-community-cast9559/proposal.md

 the project requires a contributor license agreement or other procedural steps, please explain here.
 "None at this time" is acceptable for this question.

+I am struggling to download pytorch so therefore I cannot run any of the examples.
+I will continue to work on this.

 #### Note on copyright
 Students retain copyright on any work done in completion of a CU